Caleb2580/Virtual-Trading-Platform/README.md

 # Virtual Trading Platform
-## This application is a fully developed virtual trading game from scratch that allows you to trade at all hours of the day by grabbing historical data.
-It uses a mongodb to store data, that way the user can keep track of their progress, and also monitor their friends progress.
-Everything was made from scratch including the graph window.
+## This application is a fully developed virtual trading game built from the ground up, allowing users to trade anytime by leveraging historical market data from the Yahoo Finance API.
+It integrates MongoDB for efficient data storage, enabling users to track their trading progress and monitor their friends' achievements.
+Additionally, the platform features a custom-built graphing interface designed entirely from scratch, providing a dynamic and interactive trading experience.
 ###   - The UI is made using PyQt5
 ###   - The graph itself was made from grabbing historical stock data from Yahoo Finance, and then using pillow to create an image from that data.
 ###   - MongoDB was used to store the data, and I used pymongo to access the database